Operation Thunderbolt (1951): Operation Wolfhound

-Having successfully concluded Wolfhound on 20 January, Ridgway instructed his Corps commanders to devise similar operations.
-General Milburn responded on the 22nd with an infantry-armor strike built around the 35th Infantry Regiment that in concept nearly duplicated Operation Wolfhound.
+Having successfully concluded Wolfhound on 20 January, Ridgway instructed his Corps' commanders to devise similar operations.
+Milburn responded on the 22nd with an infantry-armor strike built around the 35th Infantry Regiment that in concept nearly duplicated Operation Wolfhound.
 Two small encounters during the one-day operation resulted in three PVA/KPA killed and one captured with no losses to the regiment.
 The strike confirmed the absence of strong PVA/KPA forces within 10 mi of the I Corps front.
 It also raised the possibility that KPA forces were now operating south of Seoul when the captive identified his unit as the 8th Division, part of KPA I Corps.

 Task Force Johnson

-During the week before Ridgway issued his 20 January directive he had prodded General Coulter to increase the strength, continuity, and depth of IX Corps’ reconnaissance.
+During the week before Ridgway issued his 20 January directive he had prodded Coulter to increase the strength, continuity, and depth of IX Corps’ reconnaissance.
 He also had directed Coulter to move the 1st Cavalry Division’s 70th Tank Battalion from its deep reserve location near Sangju in the Naktong River valley to Chinch’on, 15 mi behind the Corps front.
 From Chinch’on the tankers were to back up the ROK 6th Infantry Division and also were to be employed in a reconnaissance in force wherever Coulter saw an opportunity.
 Regardless of Ridgway's dissatisfaction, Coulter was certain that his patrols had shown the IX Corps sector below the Kumnyangjang-ni-Ich’on-Yoju road to be free of any large PVA/KPA force.
 Since 12 January the 24th Infantry Division had kept a battalion in Yoju, and on the 21st General John H. Church dispatched another battalion accompanied by tanks and a battery of artillery to Ich’on with instructions to stay until pushed out.
 At the Corps' left, the ROK 6th Infantry Division had not established outposts that far forward but had placed a battalion at Paengam-ni on secondary Route 55, 6 mi short of the Kumnyangjang-ni-Ich’on stretch of Route 20.